 AP Business Writer

-In energy markets, benchmark oil for August delivery was down 18 cents to $93.50 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract fell $1.71 to close at $93.69 in New York on Friday.
+Benchmark oil for August delivery was down 60 cents to $94.72 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 14 cents to end at $95.32 a barrel on Tuesday.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.